Unifi Protocol DAO Price Reaches $9.37 on Top Exchanges (UNFI)

-Unifi Protocol DAO (CURRENCY:UNFI) traded 6.8% higher against the dollar during the twenty-four hour period ending at 21:00 PM E.T. on May 30th.
-Unifi Protocol DAO has a total market cap of $37.74 million and approximately $9.35 million worth of Unifi Protocol DAO was traded on exchanges in the last 24 hours.
-One Unifi Protocol DAO coin can now be purchased for about $9.37 or 0.00026109 BTC on major cryptocurrency exchanges.
+Unifi Protocol DAO (CURRENCY:UNFI) traded up 6.8% against the dollar during the 24-hour period ending at 18:00 PM Eastern on May 31st.
 Over the last seven days, Unifi Protocol DAO has traded 43.3% higher against the dollar.
+One Unifi Protocol DAO coin can now be purchased for approximately $9.37 or 0.00026109 BTC on exchanges.
+Unifi Protocol DAO has a total market capitalization of $37.74 million and approximately $9.35 million worth of Unifi Protocol DAO was traded on exchanges in the last day.

 - Elrond (EGLD) traded up 5.2% against the dollar and now trades at $94.90 or 0.00264509 BTC.